-- Acceptance – it may seem impossible at first, but eventually, you’ll come to terms with what happened.
-You’ll never forget your cat, but you’ll take solace in happy memories.
+- Acceptance – It may seem impossible at first, but eventually, you’ll come to terms with what happened.
+Of course, you’ll never forget your cat, but you’ll take solace in happy memories.

 Stay in the company of fellow animal lovers.
-Some humans cannot understand the bond between pet and owner.
+Some humans cannot understand the bond between pets and their owners.
 Being told “it’s just a cat” will not be helpful.

 You could write your cat a letter explaining why you made the choice you did.
-If you have a memorial site for your pet, leave the letter there.
-Just because your cat is not with you, it doesn’t mean they ever leave your heart.
+If you have a memorial site for your cat, leave the letter there.
+Just because your cat isn’t with you doesn’t mean they ever leave your heart.